-The Saguache County Board of Commissioners are accepting written offers for the following list of lots.
-The lots will be for sale until an offer is accepted by the Commissioners, at their discretion, or until September 30, 2015.
+The Saguache County Board of Commissioners are accepting written offers for County Owned Property at this time.
+The lots available will be accepted by the Commissioners, at their discretion, on or until August 13, 2021.

 The Board reserves the right to refuse any bid submitted.